Setting Healthy Boundaries

-If you have suffered emotional abuse (click here to understand more about what is emotional trauma), especially if it took place over years at a very early age, one thing will be true and that is that your boundaries would have been broken.
+If you have suffered emotional abuse (click here to understand more about what is emotional trauma), especially if it took place over years at a very early age with emotionally abusive parents, one thing will be true and that is that your boundaries would have been broken.

 The word boundaries sometimes has the association with being harsh, mean, bad, negative or even cold.

 But I will tell you now boundaries are a good thing to have, in fact, it is essential in creating healthy relationships.

 Healthy boundaries give you your sense of who you are, it is how you separate yourself, your thoughts and feelings from others.
 It is your values, ethics, morals, and limits you set yourself of what is right or wrong for you.

 Having healthy boundaries is how you protect yourself from being manipulated, used, violated or taken for granted.

 When your boundaries are broken there are several things that can happen, the first being you losing a sense of who you are.
 You become insecure within yourself because you feel vulnerable – on a deeper unconscious level vulnerable to emotional abuse that you know has happened (or is happening) but can’t put your finger on it since most of it is not tangible.

-You lose your ability to simply say “NO” amongst many other things.
+You lose your ability to simply say “NO” among many other things.
 Check out my last newsletter for some of the other signs!

 Because of the long-term emotional abuse being in a toxic relationship and your personal boundary having been broken, you are not able to sense when you are being used, manipulated or taken for granted until it’s too late.

 And even when you realize this, you doubt yourself.
 How crazy is that?

-Unfortunately, emotional abusers, manipulators, narcissists do exist.
+Unfortunately, emotional abusers, manipulators, and abusive people do exist.
 This is the reality we live in.

-And if you have no boundaries, you are the perfect victim of this type abuse.
+And if you have no boundaries, you are the perfect victim of this type of abuse.
 Your energy will be “calling” abusive and toxic people to you.
 Know that you do this to wake yourself up or in other words to heal yourself!